Browser does not support script.

 Not drinking enough will make your symptoms worse, not better.
 Urine that’s concentrated irritates the bladder.
 Drinking more will reduce symptoms of bladder irritation and train your bladder to hold more urine.
 It also reduces your risk of getting urine infections.

 Some drinks can irritate the bladder and make symptoms worse.
 Cut down on or avoid:

 Try drinking water, diluted fruit juice and herbal teas (but avoid those that contain hibiscus).

-If you’re prone to urine infections, drinking cranberry juice or taking cranberry capsules may help prevent them.
-But don’t drink cranberry juice or take capsules if you’re on medicine to thin your blood, such as warfarin, as this can increase the effects of the medicine, which can be harmful.
+If you’re prone to urinary infections, drinking cranberry juice or taking cranberry capsules may help to prevent them.
+But don’t have cranberry juice or take capsules if you’re on medicine to thin your blood, such as warfarin, as this can increase the effects of the medicine, which can be harmful.
 Cranberry juice is high in sugar, so it’s not suitable for people with diabetes.